spookysys/simsofast/README.md

 # simsofast

-my setup for running simulations in the cloud
+my setup for running simulations so fast in the cloud

+auto-built docker images on hub.docker.com/r/spookysys